amd/aocl-utils/Readme.md

 # AOCL-UTILS

-  AOCL-Utils is an effort to factor out common functionalities across libraries.
-The main features include
+AOCL-Utils is an effort to extract common functionalities across libraries.
+Its main features include:

-- Au_cpuid module
+- Au_cpuid
   - Core details
-  - Flags available/usable
+  - Available flags
-  - ISA available/usable
+  - Usable ISA

 - Au_core_module
-  - Thread pinning.
+  - Thread pinning
+  - Status
+  - Logger
+  - RNG

 **NOTE:**
-   This library detects only the CPUs of AMD "Zen" architecture, there are no plans to add support for other x86 implementations of other CPU vendors.
-Some of the utilities may fail or behave in an unexpected manner on the predecessors of AMD "Zen" architecture.
+This library detects only AMD "Zen" CPUs.
+There are no plans to support other x86 implementations.
+Some utilities may fail or behave unexpectedly on older AMD architectures.

-   Core module is internal to AOCL-utils to avail the features please link to libaoclutils which is a combined library of all available utils modules.
+Core module is internal to AOCL-Utils.
+To use its features, link to libaoclutils, which combines all available utility modules.

 ## Table of Contents